shahdhammoud/SLA-Impact-Study/README.md

 This framework addresses a key research question: How do structural learning algorithms impact the evaluation and ranking of generative models when the true causal structure is unknown?

 The methodology:
-1. Train multiple generative models (CTGAN, TabDDPM, GMM, Bayesian Network) on real data
+1. Train multiple generative models (CTGAN, TabDDPM, GMMk) on real data
 2. Generate synthetic data from each model
-3. Learn causal structures from data using various algorithms (PC, GES, NOTEARS, FCI, LiNGAM)
+3. Learn causal structures from data using various algorithms (PC, GES, FCI, cdond)
 4. Evaluate models using CauTabBench methodology with both ground truth and learned structures
 5. Compare how model rankings change across different structure learning methods